uxcam/cordova-uxcam/README.md

 ## Release Notes ##

+v2.2.0 - Updating to iOS SDK 2.1.0 - adds occludeSensitiveScreen and startWithKeyAndAppVariant methods

 v2.1.6 - Updating to Android SDK 2.0.4 fixing an issue on Android OS 5.0+ v2.1.5 - Updating to iOS SDK 2.0.4 which fixes a bug with uploading icon images v2.1.4 - Updating to iOS SDK 2.0.2 which improves version reporting to the server